 What other information will the chapter see?*

-In addition to seeing grades, nomination comments, Service and Activity tracker information, and Lived Experience statements, there are a few other pieces of information that are attached to your de-identified name:
+In addition to seeing grades, nomination comments, service/publication information, and Lived Experience statements, there are a few other pieces of information that are attached to your de-identified name:

 - Foundations site